matrix-org/matrix-spec-proposals/proposals/3985-break-out.md

 If a user is participating in a call when the event is sent, they should either start a call or join an existing call in the "child" room, if there is one.

-The "child" rooms may have `join_rules` of the user's, which has initiated the break-out, or their client's choosing.
+The "child" rooms may have `join_rules` of the `m.breakout` event's creator's or their client's choosing.
+A few common examples are:

+- The "child" room has a `join_rule` of `restricted` indicating that only the members of the "parent" room can join.
+- The "child" room has `join_rule` if `invite` indicating that only the invited users can join.
+In this case, the room information in the `m.breakout` event should include the list of users who are suggested to join the given room.
+- The "child" room has a `join_rule` of `public` indicating anyone can join.
+  This would usually happen if the "parent" room was also public.

 ## Potential issues